ibraheem4/django-base-template/README.md

 # django-base-template

-*NOTE:* This app is designed to run on SSL, so the default commands (e.g. `yarn start`) will serve via HTTPS on localhost.
+*NOTE:* This app runs on SSL, so the default commands (e.g. `yarn start`) will serve via HTTPS on localhost.

 ## Prerequisites [](#prerequisites)